Law Clerk (Accelerated)

 Accelerate your diploma.
 Earn your Law Clerk diploma in just three semesters and be prepared for a career as a law clerk or legal assistant in a wide range of law office environments.
 Major employers include small to large law firms, governments and corporate law departments.

-This is an accelerated program (LCKA) for students who have already graduated with a degree or diploma.
+This is an accelerated program (LCKA) for students who have already graduated with a degree or post secondary diploma.

 (The standard program is LCK.)